Nykold/author-plugin/README.md

 The **Nyk Authors** Plugin is an extension for [Grav CMS](http://github.com/getgrav/grav).

-It is designed to work from within the [Admin Plugin](http://github.com/getgrav/grav-plugin-admin) and to provide simpler options to display authors' names in pages in Grav-powered blogs.
+It is designed to work from within the [Admin plugin](http://github.com/getgrav/grav-plugin-admin) and to provide simpler options to display authors' names in pages in Grav-powered blogs.

 > NOTE: The plugin was originally designed to work with my particular setup in [my blog](https://ideal-social.com).
 For now, it serves that purpose. **It is still in early development and its functionality is still limited.** The way to use it in its current state is described in the [usage section](#usage).
 I intend to make it more versatile in the future.

 ## Installation

 Installing the Nyk Authors plugin can be done in one of three ways:
-1. The **admin method** lets you do so via the Admin Plugin, with which the plugin is designed to work
+1. The **admin method** lets you do so via the [Admin plugin](http://github.com/getgrav/grav-plugin-admin), with which the plugin is designed to work
 2. The **GPM (Grav Package Manager) installation method** lets you quickly install the plugin with a simple terminal command
 3. The **manual method** lets you do so via a zip file

 ### Admin Plugin (Preferred)

-This plugin is designed to work from within the Admin Plugin.
+This plugin is designed to work from within the [Admin plugin](http://github.com/getgrav/grav-plugin-admin).
 So, if you are going to be using the Admin plugin, you can simply install the plugin directly by browsing the `Plugins` menu and clicking on the `Add` button.

 ### GPM Installation